A daily practice

 Add it to your mind.

-Win or miss, the reasoning unfolds — why the answer is what it is.
-The source Entry's summary, a one-tap door to read deeper.
-This is the game's real reward: not the score, but that you now actually understand.
+Win or miss, the reasoning unfolds — why the answer is what it is, with a one-tap door to the source.
+The real reward isn't the score; it's that you now understand something you didn't.

 The calm of a reading room,